zoisite-rb/zoisite-rb/guides/source/active_record_validations.md

 ### Customizing Error Field Wrapper

-Rails uses the `field_error_proc` configuration option to wrap fields with errors in HTML.
+Zoisite uses the `field_error_proc` configuration option to wrap fields with errors in HTML.
 By default, this option wraps the erroneous form fields in a `<div>` with a `field_with_errors` class, as seen in the example above: